eugeniogiusti/network-analyzer/README.md

   - **Traceroute**
   - Option to perform a DNS lookup (`dig`) on an IP or DNS name.
   - Option to test if the target's TCP port is open using **Nmap**.
-  - tcpdump that records all activies
+  - tcpdump that records all activies.

 ## Recommended Usage